indimail/indimail-virtualdomains/.github/README-indimail.md

 # indimail-mini / qmail-qmtpd / qmta Installation

 indimail-mta has multiple daemons [qscheduler(8)](https://github.com/indimail/indimail-mta/wiki/qscheduler.8)/[qmail-start(8)](https://github.com/indimail/indimail-mta/wiki/qmail-start.8), [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8), [qmail-lspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-lspawn.8), [qmail-rspawn(8)](https://github.com/indimail/indimail-mta/wiki/qmail-rspawn.8) and [qmail-clean(8)](https://github.com/indimail/indimail-mta/wiki/qmail-clean.8) for processing a queue.
 The standard indimail-mta installation is meant for servers that can withstand high loads resulting from high inbound/outbound mail traffic.
 For small servers which have minimal or sporadic traffic, the full indimail-mta installation isn't required or necessary.
 In such cases you can either install indimail-mini to use QMQP protocol, configure [qmail-qmtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmtpd.8) to provide QMTP protocol.
-You can configure qmail-qmtpd service to provide QMTP protocol.
+You can configure [qmail-qmtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmtpd.8) service to provide QMTP protocol.
 QMTP is the "Quick Mail Transport Protocol", developed by Daniel J. Bernstein.
 It is an alternative to SMTP, with a simpler and vastly more efficient client/server connection dialogue.
 Bernstein describes QMTP in this [short document](http://cr.yp.to/proto/qmtp.txt).
 You can also use qmta to use standard delivery mechanisms. indimail-mini comprises of just 10 binaries, whereas qmta comprises of 25 binaries.
 For most cases, you just require one binary [qmail-qmqpc(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmqpc.8) if you use indimail-mini.
-For using QMTP you just need to setup qmail-qmtpd service and setup <u>qmtproutes</u>.
+For using QMTP you just need to setup [qmail-qmtpd(8)](https://github.com/indimail/indimail-mta/wiki/qmail-qmtpd.8) service and setup <u>qmtproutes</u>.
 If you use qmta, for most cases you just require [qmta-send(8)](https://github.com/indimail/indimail-mta/wiki/qmta-send.8) and [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) to process and send mails.

 ## indimail-mini - Using QMQP protocol provided by qmail-qmqpc / qmail-qmqpd